1970 FIFA World Cup: Semi-finals

 All four of the semi-finalists were former world champions, with the line-up guaranteeing a final between Europe and South America.
 In the all-South American tie, controversially switched from the capital to the lower altitude of Guadalajara, Brazil came from behind to defeat Uruguay 3–1 and earn the right to contest their fourth World Cup Final.
 Two Brazilian goals in the final 15 minutes decided a match that had been evenly-matched until that point.
 The all-European meeting between Italy and West Germany produced a match regarded by many as one of the greatest World Cup games of all time.
 Having led from the eighth minute through Roberto Boninsegna's strike, Italy were pegged back in injury time when sweeper Karl-Heinz Schnellinger scored his only international goal.
 Extra-time brought five more goals as the lead swung between the two sides until Gianni Rivera gave the Azzurri a decisive 4–3 lead.
 The match subsequently became known as the "Game of the Century", and today has a plaque outside the Estadio Azteca to commemorate it.
-West Germany went on to defeat Uruguay 1–0 in the third-place match.
+West Germany went on to defeat Uruguay 1–0 in the match for third place.